 No. Equal Justice Works is responsible for finding sponsors to fund projects.
 Sponsor interest and preferences vary by issue area and geography.
-Please see the Resources section here for a regularly updated sponsor preference list.
-These are areas that sponsors are committed to funding.
-Sponsors select interviewees often based on their alignment with these preferences.
+Please see here for a regularly updated sponsor preference list.

-However, please note that projects outside these stated preferences are very often funded.
 Equal Justice Works encourages applications from across issue areas and geographies, including those not listed in the sponsor preference document.